AUCT-us/.github/profile/README.md

-In support of accelerated negotiation through free markets applied social choice theory.
+In support of accelerated negotiation through free markets and application of the best practices in social choice theory.

 ***We do not exactly seek like-minded people who simply agree -- instead we seek contributors.***